Char1iee/NBA_Odds_Analysis/README.md

 ## data preprocessing
-To preprocess the data, we plan to one-hot encode the home/visitor column to make the data numerical, and convert the data values to be integers instead of objects.
-Based on our exploratory analysis, we found that the data in ______ column is roughly normal, and may benefit from standardization.
-Additionally, we may need to filter out duplicate games, since there are two entries: one for the home team and one for the away team for each game.
+To preprocess the data, we plan to encode the home/visitor column to convert the data values to be integers instead of objects.
+We begin by experimenting with a label encoder, and comparing the results with a one-hot encoded dataset for the teams.
+Based on the pairplot generated in exploratory analysis, we found that the data in scores (and opponent scores) column is roughly normal, and may benefit from standardization.
+Additionally, applying a min-max normalization would be helpful, since our numerical values are scaled differently.
+We also need to filter out duplicate games, since there are two entries: one for the home team and one for the away team for each game.
+We decided to drop the opponent money line column since th

+We will be using Q-Q plots to analyze how normally distributed each of our columns is.